 STOP 1: John: Before I let Aislinn get to the good stuff — and there’s plenty, because the esker path is awesome and will impress your kids — let me don my “town grump” hat and say this: In this one, small way, the interpretive map is wrong: The trailhead to the ultra-cool esker path is NOT across the road from the parking area.
 Instead, if you park in the designated spot on the left, the trailhead is directly in front of you.
 Just follow the path.
 Trust me.
 We talked to Lucas St. Clair, the president of Friends of Katahdin Woods and Waters National Monument, about this little mistake.
 He seemed glad that we didn’t go bushwhacking through the forest, and thereby avoided becoming lost near a mountain in Maine.
 Then we went back the next day, found the trail, and did the mini-hike.
 Glad we did.

 Aislinn: The currently unnamed trail at STOP 1 is a pretty little walk through the woods.
 Splitting early on, the trail to your left travels downhill over a series of rock steps to the edge of Sandbank Stream, where you’ll find a wooden bench at an ideal wildlife watching spot.
 The trail to your right climbs gradually to the top of an esker, which is a deposit of gravel and sand left by a retreating glacier thousands of years ago.
 (Pretty cool, huh?)
-Measuring about a half mile long, the trail traces the ridge of the esker, peaking at a spot where you can turn east and see Katahdin, the tallest mountain in Maine, peeking over the treetops.
+Measuring about a half mile long, the trail traces the ridge of the esker, peaking at a spot where you can turn west and see Katahdin, the tallest mountain in Maine, peeking over the treetops.

 STOP 2: Aislinn: A simple sign with a binoculars symbol marked this stop on the drive, which should have been a great place to view Katahdin.
 Located to the east, in nearby Baxter State Park, the 5,267-foot mountain is a popular hiking destination for locals and tourists alike.
 I have hiked it a number of times in a number of ways.
 Nevertheless, the sight of it always wows me.
 Unfortunately, while the sky was blue all around us, clouds had gathered over Katahdin that morning, which really isn’t that unusual.
 The mighty mountain, I’ve heard it said, has its own weather.